Lower bounds for piecewise polynomial approximations of oscillatory functions: Introduction

 where $a^{ij}(x)\equiv \delta^{ij}$ and $c(x)\equiv 1$ for $|x|\gg 1$.
 In both cases the solution, $u$, with data coming from a scattering problem will oscillate at frequency $k$ in a sense to be made precise below.
 Since numerical methods such as the Galerkin method seek to approximate $u$ in some finite dimensional space, $\mc{V}_k$, it is important to understand what the best possible approximation error for such oscillating functions is.
-Indeed, a numerical method for a high frequency PDE is called quasi-optimal if the error in the method is controlled uniformly by the best approximation error in the relevant finite dimensional space; i.e. if the numerical solution, $u_{num}$, satisfies
+Indeed, a numerical method for a high frequency PDE is frequency-robust quasi-optimal if the error in the method is controlled uniformly by the best approximation error in the relevant finite dimensional space; i.e. if the numerical solution, $u_{num}$, satisfies

 where $u$ is the exact solution and $C_{\rm{qo}}>0$ is a constant that is uniform over $k>1$.
-There has been a great deal of effort in understanding when numerical methods based on piecewise polynomial spaces are quasi-optimal (see e.g.~\cite{LaSpWu:22,GaLaSpWu:21,MeSa:11,GaSp:22,Ih:98,IhBa:97,IhBa:95,MeSa:10} and references there-in).
+There has been a great deal of effort in understanding when numerical methods based on piecewise polynomial spaces are frequency-robust quasi-optimal (see e.g.~\cite{LaSpWu:22,GaLaSpWu:21,MeSa:11,GaSp:22,Ih:98,IhBa:97,IhBa:95,MeSa:10, ChNi:20} and references there-in).

 Upper bounds on the error for piecewise polynomial approximations are completely standard in the literature (see e.g.~\cite[Section 3.1]{Ci:02}~\cite[Chapter 4]{Bre:08}~~\cite[Chapter 4]{SaSc:11}).
-In this article, we prove complementary, optimal lower bounds on the error when approximating \emph{any} oscillatory function by piecewise polynomials and hence, on the absolute error for many quasi-optimal methods (see Section~\ref{s:approx-k} for more detail).
+In this article, we prove complementary, optimal lower bounds on the error when approximating \emph{any} oscillatory function by piecewise polynomials and hence, on the absolute error for many frequency-robust quasi-optimal methods (see Section~\ref{s:approx-k} for more detail).
+Furthermore, in forthcoming work~\cite{GaRaSp:22}, we will use these estimates to show that the standard second-kind boundary element methods for trapping Dirichlet problems and, even non-trapping, Neumann problems suffer from the pollution effect i.e. that, when the polynomial degree is fixed, the mesh-width, $h$, must satisfy $hk=o(1)$ in order to maintain accuracy as the frequency increases.

 We now state a consequence of the main theorem of this paper (Theorem~\ref{t:ML2}) informally. \begin{theorem} Let $0<\Xi_L<\Xi_H$.
-Then there are $k_0>0$ and $c>0$ such that for all $k>k_0$, all $u\in L^2(\mathbb{R}^d)$ oscillating with frequency between $\Xi_Lk$ and $\Xi_Hk$, all $0<h<1$, and all piecewise polynomials, $v_h$, of degree $p$ on a regular mesh with scale $h$
+Then there are $k_0>0$ and $c>0$ such that for all $p\in 0,1,\dots$, $k>k_0^{p+1}$, all $u\in L^2(\mathbb{R}^d)$ oscillating with frequency between $\Xi_Lk$ and $\Xi_Hk$, all $0<h<1$, and all piecewise polynomials, $v_h$, of degree $p$ on a regular mesh with scale $h$

 \end{theorem} \begin{remark}The precise definition of a piecewise polynomial on a regular mesh is given in Section~\ref{s:mesh} and of the concept of oscillating with a certain frequency in Section~\ref{s:oscDef}.\end{remark}